 After trying to outrun the voice that was telling me that the pace of my life was unsustainable, I finally learned that nothing external would make the change I was seeking - I had to change on the inside first.
 Inside this group supervision program, I will be teaching you how to cultivate your own sustainable self-care practice and avoid getting stuck in an endless cycle of burnout.

 The rate for group supervision is $50 per hour.
 Each month, you'll receive three hours of high-quality group supervision with a focus on sustainable social work practice.
 A $50 deposit is required to hold your spot as space is limited.
-This deposit will be applied to your first session in April.
+This deposit will be applied to your first session.

 All sessions will take place virtually, via Zoom.